edewindt/CompetitiveProgramming/README.md

 ## Directories

-All Data Structures descriptions are located in: 'text/DataStructs.md' The code examples are located in: 'code/DataStructs/'
+* All Data Structures descriptions are located in: 'text/DataStructs.md'
+* The code examples are located in: 'code/DataStructs/'
+* All Complexity descriptions are located in: 'text/Complexities.md'
+* The code examples are located in: 'code/Complexity/'